 These policies are available from Email > Compliance Policies in the UEM console.
 Activate or deactivate the policies using the colored buttons under the Active column.
 Use the edit policy icon under the Actions column to allow or block a policy.

 To restrict access to unmanaged devices even when there are no compliance policies set, Workspace ONE UEM issues allow and block commands upon device enrollment and unenrollment.
-If you want to prevent Workspace ONE UEM from issuing these automatic commands, you can select Disable Compliance on the page of the UEM console.

 General Email Policies